ropinn/ropinn-Array-Categories-test-with-C-and-Python/README.md

 1. Fixed Dynamic Arrays
 In C++, a fixed dynamic array is declared with a constant size known at compile time.
 For example, int arr[5];.
 The array is created on the stack and its size cannot change during execution.

-In Python, you create a fixed-size list like arr = [0] * 5.
+In Python, we create a fixed-size list like arr = [0] * 5.
 Even though it looks fixed, Python's list is actually placed on the heap, and internally it can be resized easily because lists are dynamic by nature.

 Comparison: